 This has been one of my go-to solutions for the past few years.
 They’re relatively easy to find and you can usually get a good deal or recurring coupon to keep the costs low.
 They (mostly) provide unique IP addresses, nameservers, and SOA email addresses.

 One major drawback is management time and uptime issues.
 When your PBN grows past about 30 domains, you’re constantly dealing with issues on these small hosts from slow or non-existent support, random extensive downtime, to even having them suddenly go out of business.

 Despite these annoyances I used them until recently.
 But with the new information about the high deindexed percentage, I’m avoiding them now.

-The Verdict: Now with new revelations about the high spam density of many cheap hosts IP addresses, I’m avoiding them completely.
+Now with new revelations about the high spam density of many cheap hosts IP addresses, I’m avoiding them completely.